pallavikalshetti/Full-Stack-MERN-Project/Pro-Tasker-Backend/README.md

 Task Management: Tasks are linked to projects and can be created, updated, and deleted by the project owner.
 Tasks have fields like title, description, and status.
 MongoDB Database: The backend uses MongoDB with Mongoose to store users, projects, and tasks.
 Data relationships are structured with references (ref) for better organization.
 Security: JWT-based authentication and authorization middleware ensure that users can only access endpoints that belong to them.
 Sensitive data, like passwords, are hashed and never stored in plaintext.

+# Author
+Developed by PALLAVI KALSHETTI as part of the MERN Stack Capstone Project.